carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/05-Containers.md

 ## Building (docker) containers
 As well as using pre-made containers, you can build your own.
 Whilst it's possible to build a container from scratch, it's recommended that you start with a base layer and then add in what you need.

-Just like installing software on a linux distro
-No interactive prompts (use install -y)
+In many ways, building a container is like installing software on your computer, except that you don't have an interactive prompt.
+If you can install software on your computer from the command line then you can build a docker container.

+A few things to note:
-Containers are built in layers
+- Containers are built in layers, with each layer being a container of it's own.
-Starting points can be found on hub.docker.com
+- It is often best to start with a container that does most of what you want rather than something "empty" like `Ubuntu`.
+- Whatever files you put into the container during the build process will remain there during deployment.

+Docker containers are built according to instructions in a `Dockerfile`.
+An example is shown below:

 ~~~
+# Start with a container that already has Python v3.9 installed
 FROM python:3.9

+# Set some meta-data about this container
 LABEL maintainer="Paul Hancock <paul.hancock@curtin.edu.au>"

-# non-python dependencies
+# install non-python dependencies
 RUN apt update && \
     apt install -y openjdk-11-jdk swarp && \
-    apt-get autoremove -y && \
+    apt-get autoremove -y && \ # autoremove and clean will get rid of not-needed libraries and reduce the container size (a bit)
     apt-get clean

 # download a java library and make a wrapper script for it